NeoKode/quantum-bot/README.md

 true, //You can change to false if you want to define your language or leave it as is "" //If you put false in the first element, here you can indicate your language, such as: "es", "en", "id", "pt" ],

-"Propietario": [ //Owner information and adjustment
+"Propietario": { //Owner information and adjustment "51991630056": { //Primary owner number
-[
-"51991378809", //Primary owner number
-"Matt_Mdz", //Name or nickname true //You can use all functions
+"nm": "Matt_Mdz", //Name or nickname
-],
-[
+"ac": true //Has complete control of the bot
+},
-"51999999999", //Here you can add your other or trusted numbers "you", //Nickname false //Can you control the bot?
+"51999999999": { //Here you can add your other or trusted numbers "nm": "you", //Nickname
-]
-],
+"ac": false //Can you control the bot?
+}
+},

 "OptConn": [ //Connection option
 "Whatsapp", //Main bot on WhatsApp